ranisalt/moita-ufsc-crawler/README.md

     - class teachers (list), e.g. ['Rafael Luiz Cancian', 'José Luis Güntzel']

 Although it seems fairly complex, it is very easy to traverse and perform search operations, assuming you split into several classes.
-The resultant JSON is about 3MB big and can be compressed down to about 200KB with gzip.
+The resultant JSON for EaD (largest data)is about 1.7MB big and can be compressed down to about 219KB with gzip.
 The file can be further reduced if you keep the original time format (e.g. `2.0820-2 / AUX-ALOCAR`) or removing default data (e.g. when vacancy is 0) but it reduces the expressivity of the data while not reducing too much with gzip compression.

 This crawler was inspired by the original one by [Ramiro Polla](@ramiropolla) which can be found at [ramiropolla/matrufsc_dbs](https://github.com/ramiropolla/matrufsc_dbs), while trying to make data more useful and keep